AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

 #### What This Function Does:

-1. **Calls Smart Contract Methods** : It interacts with the blockchain smart contract to get Admin's, Parent's and Child's wallet address.

-Once we have the wallet addresses based on the roles, we will display different components for each user role, like Admin, Parent, and Child.
+1. **Calls Smart Contract Methods** : It interacts with the blockchain smart contract to get the addressess of the admin, parent and child roles respectively.
+Once the wallet addresses based on the roles are present, FE will display different components for each user role, like Admin, Parent, and Child.
 Each role has specific actions they can perform:

-- **Admin Role** : The Admin can assign roles to both Parent and Child.
+- **Admin Role** : The *admin* can assign roles to both parent and child.
-- **Parent Role** : The Parent can assign the Child role and set an allowance for the Child.
+- **Parent Role** : The *parent* can assign the child role and set an allowance for the child.
-- **Child Role** : The Child can spend money, but only up to the allowance set by the Parent.
+- **Child Role** : The *child* can spend money, but only up to the allowance set by the parent.

-Now that we've finished the **Role** contract's functions, let's move on to the functions of the **Allowance** contract.
+Now that we've finished integrating the functionality of the RoleContract, let's move on to the functions of the AllowanceContract.

-### Configure Set Allowance Form (Parent)
+### Configure Set Allowance by Parent

 **Step 1: Locate the File**